Winter northeaster storm wreaks havoc to homes and infrastructure

 March 2018 brought 3 major winter northeaster storms, further exacerbating damage from the January storm.
 While other areas of Barnstable Village suffered storm damage, Blish Point residents suffered the most property loss and damage.

-This past March, the Town of Barnstable conducted a Municipal Vulnerability Preparedness workshop.
+In March 2018, the Town of Barnstable conducted a Municipal Vulnerability Preparedness workshop.
 After considering many issues important to Climate Resilience and Emergency Preparedness, Blish Point was deemed to be the topmost critical concern in the Town of Barnstable.

 The picture at the top of the page shows the Blish Point “dune” after the town (again) added sand to protect the boat ramp parking lot.
 The parking lot is mandated to be protected from saltwater intrusion as it houses dredge spoils from a harbor dredging project in the 1990’s.